danank92/NOLO-Driver-For-Windows/README.md

 ## Release Notes
 version 0.2.0：

-Fixed the problem that the software flashed after opening.
+Fixed the problem that the software flashed after opening.Please uninstall the previous version manually.

 ## Installation and use